anhnt2407/anhnt2407.github.io/_pages/projects.md

 ---
 layout: archive
 title: "Projects"
-excerpt: "Sixteen funded research and engineering programmes since 2009, from a CubeSat in Hanoi to humanoid whole-body control, with the funding instruments, roles and published results behind each one."
+excerpt: "Sixteen funded research and engineering programmes since 2009, from a CubeSat in Hanoi to humanoid robotics, with the funding instruments, roles and published results behind each one."
 permalink: /projects/
 author_profile: true
 ---